veranicolas/PanaTracker/README.md

 > *Have you seen Ferchito's losersQueue?
 Absolutely hilarious, my bud is already hearing voices.* - Probably me

 Have you ever wondered how was your friend's evening playing some competitive games of League of Legends?
 I have.
 So I made this app.
-Mostly for the chuckles and the laughs, but mostly for encouraging you homies in their grindset in this harmful enviroment.
+Mostly for the chuckles and the laughs, but also for encouraging you homies in their grindset in this harmful enviroment.

 ### Overview